Kirk Cousins: 2016

-Despite missing the playoffs, Cousins led the team to a winning record of 8–7–1 and finished the season with a career-high 4,917 passing yards, which was third in the NFL behind Drew Brees and Matt Ryan, breaking various personal and team records he had set the previous year.
-Cousins' 67% completion percentage ranked No. 7 and his 45.7% deep-ball completion percentage ranked No. 5 among NFL quarterbacks in 2016.
+During a Week 14 27–22 road victory over the Eagles, Cousins threw for 234 yards, two touchdowns, and an interception.
+In the next game against the Panthers on Monday Night Football, he completed 32-of-47 passes for 315 yards and an interception during the 26–15 loss.
+The following week against the Bears on Christmas Eve, Cousins recorded 270 passing yards and a touchdown to go along with five carries for 30 yards and two touchdowns in the 41–21 road victory.
+During the regular season finale against the Giants, he threw for 287 yards, a touchdown, and an interception in the 19–10 loss.

-Due to his performance in the season, Cousins was named to his first Pro Bowl, replacing Atlanta Falcons quarterback Matt Ryan, who could not take part in the game due to the Falcons' appearance in Super Bowl LI.
-During the game, Cousins played throughout most of the second half, and notably forced a fumble on Denver Broncos cornerback Aqib Talib after chasing him down the field after throwing an interception late in the fourth quarter.
-Cousins was also ranked 70th by his peers on the NFL Top 100 Players of 2017.
+Despite missing the playoffs, Cousins led the Redskins to a winning record of 8–7–1 and finished the 2016 season with a career-high 4,917 passing yards, 25 touchdowns, and 12 interceptions to go along with 34 carries for 96 yards and four touchdowns in 16 games and starts.
+His 4,917 yards ranked third in the NFL behind Drew Brees and Matt Ryan, breaking various personal and team records he had set the previous year.
+Cousins' 67% completion percentage ranked seventh and his 45.7% deep-ball completion percentage ranked fifth among NFL quarterbacks in 2016.
+On January 23, 2017, Cousins was named to his first Pro Bowl, replacing Atlanta Falcons quarterback Matt Ryan, who could not take part in the game due to the Falcons' appearance in Super Bowl LI.
+During the Pro Bowl game, Cousins played throughout most of the second half, and notably forced a fumble on Broncos cornerback Aqib Talib after chasing him down the field after throwing an interception late in the fourth quarter.
+Cousins was ranked 70th by his peers on the NFL Top 100 Players of 2017.